 The Asia Foundation is a nonprofit, international development-focused organization based in San Francisco that implements programming in the Indo-Pacific focused on matters including good governance, women's empowerment and gender equality, inclusive economic growth, and environment and climate.
-The annual appropriation Congress provides the Asia Foundation is authorized pursuant to the Asia Foundation Act of 1983.18 In addition to the U.S. government, bilateral and multilateral development agencies, foundations, corporations, and individuals fund the Asia Foundation's work.
+The annual appropriation Congress provides the Asia Foundation is authorized pursuant to the Asia Foundation Act of 1983.
+In addition to the U.S. government, foreign governments and multilateral institutions, foundations, corporations, and individuals fund the Asia Foundation's work.
+In the Asia Foundation of the U.S. government, and individuals fund the Asia Foundation's work.